pnlawlor/LNTWP/README.md

 Lawlor P.N., Perich, M.G., Miller, L.E., & Kording, K.P. *Linear-Nonlinear-Time-Warp-Poisson models of neural activity*

-which is currently under review but is on Bioarxiv here:
+It is currently under review but is on [Bioarxiv](https://www.biorxiv.org/content/early/2018/01/22/194498).

-TODO

 If you use the code/model, please cite the above paper.
-If you use the data (to be posted on CRCNS), please cite the above paper and TODO.
+The data will eventually be posted on CRCNS.
 If you have questions or comments, please email patrick *hyphen* lawlor *at* northwestern *dot* edu

 ***
 ### Overview